-So, how to make all speakers work on surround sound?
-There are lots of problems that may arise.
-Luckily, most of them have simple explanations and fixes.
-Experience over time will help you understand everything much more comfortable.
-But if you are a newbie, here is what you need to do should things go wrong.
+A solution is to work out how to make all speakers work on surround sound.
+There are lots of problems that may arise, but luckily, most of them have simple explanations and fixes.
+Experience over time will help you understand everything much more comfortably.
+But if you are a newbie, here is what you need to do should things go wrong:

 You are done placing speakers in the right positions, installing wires, and doing settings.
 You sit down with some popcorn ready to enjoy a blockbuster, and suddenly, you realize there is no sound.
 Unless there is a power surge that will ruin everything, you can fix the issue pretty quickly.

 - Unplug the receiver and make sure there is no power coming through.

 - Check all the connections correctly – power cables, speaker wires pushed in, bare wires held tightly, and so on.

 - If the problem persists, go in the receiver settings and test speaker settings.
 There are quite a few to go through.

 - If nothing can fix the problem, you might have to assign channels and speakers yourself.